Medical anthropology: Applied medical anthropology

 Also, since the 1960s, biomedicine in developed countries has been faced by a series of problems which stipulate inspection of predisposing social or cultural factors, which have been reduced to variables in quantitative protocols and subordinated to causal biological or genetic interpretations.
 Among these the following are of particular note:

 a) The transition between a dominant system designed for acute infectious pathology to a system designed for chronic degenerative pathology without any specific etiological therapy.

 b) The emergence of the need to develop long term treatment mechanisms and strategies, as opposed to incisive therapeutic treatments.

 c) The influence of concepts such as quality of life in relation to classic biomedical therapeutic criteria.

 Added to these are the problems associated with implementing community health mechanisms.
 These problems are perceived initially as tools for fighting against unequal access to health services.
 However, once a comprehensive service is available to the public, new problems emerge from ethnic, cultural or religious differences, or from differences between age groups, genders or social classes.

 If implementing community care mechanisms gives rise to one set of problems, then a whole new set of problems also arises when these same mechanisms are dismantled and the responsibilities which they once assumed are placed back on the shoulders of individual members of society.

 In all these fields, local and qualitative ethnographic research is indispensable for understanding the way patients and their social networks incorporate knowledge on health and illness when their experience is nuanced by complex cultural influences.
 These influences result from the nature of social relations in advanced societies and from the influence of social communication media, especially audiovisual media and advertising.

-Agenda
+Fields

-Currently, research in medical anthropology is one of the main growth areas in the field of anthropology as a whole and important processes of internal specialization are taking place.
-For this reason, any agenda is always debatable.
+As medical anthropology has not standardised, consistent fields have not been established.
 In general, we may consider the following six basic fields: